-~ Sr. As at As at No. Particulars March 31, 2020 March 31, 2019 a) i) Principal amount remaining unpaid to supplier under the MSMED Act 2006 757.37 75.23 ii) Interest on a) (i) above 0.43 0.07 b) The amount of interest paid by the Group in terms of section 16 of the MSMED, along with amount of payment made to the supplier beyond the appointed date during the accounting year. - - C) The amount of interest accrued and remaining unpaid at the end of the financial year 0.43 0.07 d) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the due date during the year) but without adding interest specified under MSMED. - - e) The amount of further interest remaining due and payable even in the succeeding year - -
+(X III Lakiis) Sr. No. Particulars As at March 31, 2020 As at March 31, 2019 a) i) Principal amount remaining unpaid to supplier under the MSMED Act 2006 757.37 75.23 ii) Interest on a) (i) above 0.43 0.07 b) The amount of interest paid by the Group in terms of section 16 of the MSMED, along with amount of payment made to the supplier beyond the appointed date during the accounting year. - - C) The amount of interest accrued and remaining unpaid at the end of the financial year 0.43 0.07 d) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the due date during the year) but without adding interest specified under MSMED. - - e) The amount of further interest remaining due and payable even in the succeeding year -